 Council employees shall refrain from personal activities that would conflict with proper execution and management of Council's Debt Recovery Policy.
 Council's Code of Conduct provides guidance for recognising and disclosing any conflicts of interest.

-DEBT MANAGEMENT AND HARDSHIP GUIDELINES
+Office of Local Government DEBT MANAGEMENT AND HARDSHIP GUIDELINES

 November 2018